bigfootproject/datascience/mr/README.md

 + Can you use the implemented reducers as *Combiner*?
 + Do you think Stripes could be used with the in-memory combiner pattern?
 + How does the number of reducer influence the behavior of the Stripes approach?
-+ Using the [Jobtracker Web Interface](#web-interfaces-monitor-job-progress-), compare the shuffle phase of *Pair* and *Stripes*.
++ Using the [Jobtracker Web Interface](#web-interfaces-monitor-job-progress), compare the shuffle phase of *Pair* and *Stripes*.
 + Why `StringToIntMapWritable` is not Comparable (differently from `TextPair`)?

 Note: in order to launch the job, refer to [How to launch a job](#how-to-launch-a-job)

 <!-- ## EXERCISE 4:: Order Inversion (Design Pattern) -->
 ## EXERCISE 4:: Relative term co-occurrence and Order Inversion Design Pattern
 In this example we need to compute the co-occurrence matrix, like the one in the previous exercise, but using the relative frequencies of each pair, instead of the absolute value.
-Pratically, we need to count the number of times each pair *(w_i, w_j)* occurs divided by the number of total pairs with *w_i* (marginal).
+Pratically, we need to count the number of times each pair *(w<sub>i</sub>, w_j)* occurs divided by the number of total pairs with *w_i* (marginal).

 The student has to implement the `Map` and `Reduce` methods and the special partitioner (see `OrderInversion#PartitionerTextPair` class), which apply the partitioner only according to the first element in the Pair, sending all data regarding the same word to the same reducer.
 Note that inside the `OrderInversion` class there is a field called `ASTERISK` which should be used to output the total number of occourrences of a word.
 Refer to the laboratory slides for more information.